Ant supercolony: Tapinoma

 Three of the four species identified in the `Tapinoma nigerrimum complex´ are known as supercolonial: T. darioi, T. ibericum and T. magnum.
-Tapinoma nigerrimum is monodomous to moderately polydomous, multicolonial, and supercoloniality is unknown.Tapinoma sessile lives in its natural habitat in small colonies.
+Tapinoma nigerrimum is monodomous to moderately polydomous, multicolonial, and supercoloniality is unknown.

+Tapinoma sessile lives in its natural habitat in small colonies.
 Invaded in urban areas, it exhibits extreme polygyny and polydomy and becomes a dominant invasive pest.
 Dependent on the season, the number of nests in the colony may alternately fuse into one or a few in winter and grow from spring, to reach maximum nest density in summer.
-Their early-season population growth is exponentially.
+Their early-season population growth is exponential.
 In general, T. sessile colonies move on a regular basis.
 They establish trails between nest and food resources, and to colonise new areas.